Landeshauptstadt Mainz Direkt zum Inhalt

 Quality is high and the prices are competitive.

-The brand-new Roemerpassage further enhances Mainz’s already extensive offerings of major department stores, top-brand name outlets, specialty shops and boutiques, expanded to include some 40 additional new stores.
+The Roemerpassage further enhances Mainz’s already extensive offerings of major department stores, top-brand name outlets, specialty shops and boutiques, expanded to include some 40 additional new stores.
 More than 7,500 square metres of office space and housing couple with 10,000 square metres of shopping to enhance the selection.

 Included in the new edifice, along with fast-food outlets, are a beauty shop, a delicatessen, a perfumery, a complete supermarket, a jewellery store and a 1,000-square-metre book store.